Energy Advice Hub’s Guide to

 Task Force on Climate-Related Financial Disclosures

-As of April 2022, over 1300 UK-registered large companies and financial institutions are required by law to carry out climate-related reporting.
-Your annual reporting should now include disclosures in line with the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
+Over 1,300 UK-registered large companies and financial institutions are required by law to carry out climate-related reporting.
+For these businesses, annual reporting should include disclosures in line with the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).

 Table of Contents